 On the other side of Church Street is Dunbar’s Hospital, built in 1668 as a hospital

 for the poor before becoming the Grammar School until 1792.

 Completed in 1869 (but without the two spires in the original design), St Andrews Cathedral on the riverside is an oasis of tranquility.

-Inverness has an ever-increasing number of restaurants, pubs and cafes offering food from around the globe – Chinese, Indian, Italian, Spanish, Mediterranean, etc. and even Scottish, while the Eastgate shopping development houses many multiple chain stores.
-The older part of the town around Church Street and the Victorian Market is where the smaller, individually owned shops are to be found.
+While the Eastgate shopping centre houses many wellknown brands and stores, the older part of the town around Church Street and the Victorian Market is where the smaller, individually owned shops are to be found.